Other types that they created were the Armoured Vehicle

 tanks can be found at the Memorial Museum at Bayeux, the OMAHA

-Museum, the UTAH Museum, in Arromanches and the museum
+Museum, beside the UTAH Beach Museum, one as a monument at the Leclerc Memorial, UTAH Beach, as a monument in Arromanches and the Airborne museum in

 St-Mere-Eglise.